Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector: The Framework

-with the coefficients given by the first and second lines of Eq. (\ref{eq:BSM_coefficients}).
-If we set $C_{\substack{Hl\\ 11 } }^{(1)}=C_{\substack{Hl\\ 11 } }^{(3)}=C_{\substack{He\\ 11 } }=0$, then $[Z_{e_{L}}]_{11}$ and $[Z_{e_{R}}]_{11}$ will reduce to their SM values and the diagonal part of Eq. (\ref{eq:Zee}) reduces to the SM Lagrangian.
+with the coefficients given by the first and second lines of Eq.~(\ref{eq:BSM_coefficients}).
+If we set $C_{\substack{Hl\\ 11 } }^{(1)}=C_{\substack{Hl\\ 11 } }^{(3)}=C_{\substack{He\\ 11 } }=0$, then $[Z_{e_{L}}]_{11}$ and $[Z_{e_{R}}]_{11}$ will reduce to their SM values and the diagonal part of Eq.~(\ref{eq:Zee}) reduces to the SM Lagrangian.
 On the other hand, allowing $C_{\substack{Hl\\ 1i } }^{(1)}$, $C_{\substack{Hl\\ 1i } }^{(3)}$, and $C_{\substack{He\\ 1i } }$ (for $i=2,3$) to have non-vanishing values will give rise to the off-diagonal interaction term

-which can immediately be matched to Eq. (\ref{eq:FV_Z_cpoupling}).
-Another possibility is to simply absorb all diagonal dim-6 contributions in the definition of the SM couplings, however, this requires the assumptions that such contributions are all flavor-universal or very close to flavor-universal as the case in the SM.
-Thus to summarize, it is possible to suppress the contributions of higher-dimensional operators to the diagonal terms of $g_{L,R}^{ij}$ while allowing the off-diagonal ones to be sizable, albeit at the expense of some fine-tuning that will always be unavoidable.
+which can immediately be matched to Eq.~(\ref{eq:FV_Z_coupling}).
+Another possibility is to simply absorb all diagonal dim-6 contributions in the definition of the SM couplings, however, this requires the assumption that such contributions are all flavor-universal or very close to flavor-universal as is the case in the SM.
+Thus to summarize, it is possible to suppress the contributions of higher-dimensional operators to the diagonal terms of $g_{L,R}^{ij}$ while allowing the off-diagonal ones to be sizable, albeit at the expense of some fine-tuning that will always be unavoidable.~\footnote{We also point out that RGE flows will ruin any tuning in the UV, however, this is irrelevant in the IR region where we are interested.}